 This procedure allows your doctor to examine your urethra and bladder with the use of a small camera.

 In some cases, your doctor might recommend lifestyle changes to help manage and prevent the symptoms of urinary incontinence.
 These range from adjustments to your diet, to exercise habits to management techniques between bathroom breaks.
-Here are some of examples:
+Common nonsurgical treatments for urinary incontinence are:

 Perform Kegel exercises